What Is a Home Health Aide?

-- Because of its excellent job outlook—employment growth is expected to be much faster than the average for all occupations through 2024—the U.S. Bureau of Labor Statistics has designated this a "Bright Outlook" occupation.
+- Because of its excellent job outlook—employment growth is expected to upwards of 47 percent due to the aging baby boomers, which is much faster than the average for all occupations through 2026—the U.S. Bureau of Labor Statistics has designated this a "Bright Outlook" occupation.

 A Day in the Life of a Home Health Aide

 Learn about the job duties you can expect if you choose this career.

 Job announcements in Indeed.com revealed that home health aides:

 - "Help clients with dressing and undressing and maintaining proper clothing"

 - "Provide personal services such as bathing and grooming"

 - "Assist clients who are unable to handle day-to-day homemaking duties in their homes"

 - "Follow a care plan for the client and report on completed tasks"

 Although you don't need a high school diploma to become a home health aide, most people who work in this field have one.
 Since those are the job candidates with whom you will be competing, it makes sense for you to stay in school.